 Doors with glass panels

-A simple glass cleaner will keep these cabinet surfaces clean.
+For glass panel doors, a simple glass cleaner will keep these cabinet surfaces clean.
 Vinegar diluted in lots of warm water is also a great solution.
 The glass should be cleaned gently as you don’t want to damage its patterned surface.

 Common Cleaning Problems